abdullabasim/E-Wallet/README.md

 ### How do I get set up? ###

-* Jizdan is lumen application.
+* E-Wallet is lumen application.
 * Please run "Composer install" to install dependance.
 * Please run the seeder (CreateAccounts seeder) when migrate the data.
 * Please to generate passport client and put the details in .env file